Review 725: Are You There God? It's Me, Margaret

 Benny Safdie doesn't lag far behind playing Herb Simon, Margaret's father.
 He's just a good guy: He cares for his family

-Nancy Wheeler is fun, funny, but she's harsh, she says it like it is.
-But from the minute she shows up, it's clear she's up to no good.
+Elle Graham Nancy Wheeler is fun, funny, but she's harsh, she says it like it is no matter if it's a little bit rude, it's an insult tied up in a little ribbon.
+From the minute she shows up, it's clear she's up to no good.
+Over the course of their friendship, Margaret learns tough lessons about peer pressure, gossip and staying true to herself and her beliefs.

 Comments